slacksec/golang-devops-stuff/README.md

 with `max_hosts` 2 then .4 will be returned about 4 times more often than .1.

+## Configuration file

+The geodns.conf file allows you to specify a specific directory for the GeoIP data files and other options.
+See the `geodns.conf.sample` file for example configuration.

+The global configuration file is not reloaded at runtime.

+Most of the configuration is "per zone" and done in the zone .json files.
+The zone configuration files are automatically reloaded when they change.

-## Configuration format
+## Zone format

-In the configuration file the whole zone is a big hash (associative array).
+In the zone configuration file the whole zone is a big hash (associative array).
 At the top level you can (optionally) set some options with the keys serial, ttl and max_hosts.

 The actual zone data (dns records) is in a hash under the key "data".
 The keys in the hash are hostnames and the value for each hostname is yet another hash